Shira-3749/lua-object-model/README.markdown

 All arguments passed to this function are forwarded to the constructor.

+### Instance properties

+Properties defined on an object are privately owned by that object.
+They will shadow prototype properties with the same name.

+    MyClass.test = 'hello from prototype'

+    local obj = MyClass()

+	print(obj.test) -- prints: hello from prototype
+	obj.test = 'hello from instance'
+	print(obj.test) -- prints: hello from instance
+	obj.test = nil
+	print(obj.test) -- prints: hello from prototype

 ### Instanceof

 To check whether an object is instance of a specific class or has that class as one of its parents, use the `instanceof()` function.

     local obj = MyClass()